Vove Financial | Part 1

 Transitioning clients with a project plan

-In a strategy day last July, Prime Advisory decided to onboard myprosperity and implemented a three-month transition plan from October to December, an approach used by the business in other significant operational changes such as moving its CRM to Salesforce and changing modelling software providers.
+During a strategy day in July 2024, Prime Advisory made the decision to onboard myprosperity on a three-month transition from October to December 2024 – an approach they had used in other significant operational changes such as migrating to Salesforce and changing modelling software providers.

 “We are a dynamic business, open to change and always looking for improvements,” said Rodgers.

-In October, an email was sent to all clients notifying them of the change and asking them to download the client portal application.
+In October 2024, Prime Advisory sent an email to all clients notifying them of the change and encouraging them to download the myprosperity app.
 A client portal page was established on its website to make it easy for clients to log on.

-The business also committed to starting each annual client review meeting in December with a conversation about the client portal and a prompt to download the app.
-This is recommended as best practice by myprosperity, and it paid off for the business, as by January, all clients had downloaded the app, and the portal had almost 400 active users.
+The business also started each annual client review meeting in December 2024 with a conversation about the client portal, reinforcing its benefits and encouraging adoption.
+This phased approach is recommended best practice by myprosperity, and it paid off, as by January 2025, all clients had downloaded the app, with nearly 400 active users engaging with the portal.

 Prime Advisory is optimistic about the range of benefits the online portal will bring to its clients and business.